Iamcerba/AspNetCore.CacheOutput/README.md

 1. Checks if CacheKeyGenerator property set in current action CacheOutputAttribute.
 2. Default globally registered CacheKeyGenerator.
-3. `DefaultCacheKeyGenerator`
+3. `DefaultCacheKeyGenerator`.

 ### JSONP

 We automatically exclude *callback* parameter from cache key to allow for smooth JSONP support.

 So: